 I just have basic knit hats and a few bun hats that work fine for me.

 Best Winter Dog Walking Gear-Hands

-Ozero deerskin thermal gloves.
-Ozero winter gloves are made of light-weight polar fleece and 1.0mm thick deer leather with softness and wear-resistance.
-Hollow thermal fibers wrapped in microporous sponge creates an internal heat cycle inside the cold weather gloves.
+Hollow thermal fibers wrapped in microporous sponge create an internal heat cycle inside the cold weather gloves.

 Best Winter Dog Walking Gear-Feet

 While you’re worrying about keeping your dog’s paws free of snowballs and ice balls, don’t forget about keeping your feet warm and dry!

 These winter walking boots are great for winter walks with your dog according to the most adventurous dog walkers.